wix/stylable/_docs/references/global-selectors.md

 # Global selectors

+In **Stylable**, selectors are scoped to the stylesheet.
+But what if you want to target global or other selectors that are not scoped?
+You can use the `:global()` directive selector.

-Selectors inside `:global()` directive selector are not scoped to the stylesheet
+In this example `.classB` and `.classC` are not scoped to `App` but are part of the selector query.

 CSS input
 ```css